Donders-Institute/bidscoin/README.md

       bidscoiner.py /project/raw /project/bids
       bidscoiner.py -f /project/raw /project/bids -s sub-009 sub-030

 The bidscoiner tool is the workhorse of the toolkit that will fully automatically convert your source-level (raw) MRI data-sets to BIDS organized data-sets.
-You can run this tool after all data is collected, or repeatedly as new data is added to the raw folder.
+You can run this tool after all data is collected, or whenever new data has been added to the raw folder.

 After a successful run of bidscoiner, you can (and should) run the web-based [bidsvalidator](https://incf.github.io/bids-validator/) to check for inconsistencies or missing files in your bids data-set or use a [command-line version](https://github.com/INCF/bids-validator).
+For instance, if you have behavioural log-files you will find that the bidscoiner tool does not (yet) support converting these into BIDS compliant events.tsv files.
+Advanced users are encouraged to use the bidscoiner plug-in possibility and write their own log-file parser (undocumented feature, don't be afraid to ask for help).

 NB: The provenance of the produced BIDS data-sets is stored in the bids/code/bidscoiner.log file.
 This file is also very useful for debugging / tracking down bidsmapping issues.

 ## The bidsmap YAML file

-The bidsmap.yaml file is a key-value store that contains all the mapping logic / heuristics for converting the raw data files into BIDS.
+The bidsmap.yaml file is a key-value store that contains all the mapping heuristics for converting the raw data files into BIDS.
 The bidsmap_template.yaml and the bidsmap_sample.yaml files can be seen as precursors of the bidsmap.yaml file and will not be explained separately.
-Put differently, they have parent-child relationships and only their differences will be mentioned.
+Put differently, they have parent-child relationships and only the differences will be mentioned where they exist.

-The bidsmap.yaml file consists of a header and
+The bidsmap file consists of a header and

     # --------------------------------------------------------------------------------
     # Generic config file for bidsmapper with the default heuristics for identifying